karandashhome/wrapper/README.md

 4. Set all required dependencies specified in the requirements.txt file by running the command in the command line:

   `pip install -r requirements.txt`

+5. Run data_processing.py

+  `python data_processing.py`

+9. Run database_setup.py

+  `python database_setup.py`

-5. Run `data_processing.py` and `database_setup.py.` These files contain the code that is used in main.py, so they must be run before it.
+These files contain the code that is used in main.py, so they must be run before it.

 #  Remember
 Remember to replace the 'openai.api_key' in the main.py file with your api_key token value.
 The token value is given when you register on OpenAI.
 If you haven't registered yet, try to by an account, it's almost free.